byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 TARGET := basys3

 # IMPORTANT: edit this next line if the name of your top level module is not 'top'
+# You are not specifying a file name (there is no .sv).
+# You specifying the name of MODULE that is the top level of your hierarchy.
+# Example: If your file is named myfile.sv but
+#   inside that file you have `module myTopLevel(input logic clk, clr, ...`
+# then you would specify `TOP := myTopLevel` on the next line.
 TOP := top

 # IMPORTANT: edit this next line to specify the name of your .xdc file if different
+# This IS a file name
 XDC := ${current_dir}/basys3.xdc

 # This next line will include all .v and .sv files in the current directory for compilation.